Essential Tips for Starting a Virtual Food Drive for the Holidays

 Use social media to rally your fundraising team, as well as your network of friends and family members.
 Create a catchy fundraiser hashtag to help people remember your cause, and share your fundraiser on Facebook, Twitter, Instagram, and TikTok, as well as through email and text messages.
 Explain why a virtual food drive is critical to helping individuals and families in times of crisis, but keep your messages and social media posts relatively short so readers stay engaged.

 It’s no secret that people are more inclined to partake in charitable giving during the holidays, so consider highlighting the importance of virtual giving in the spirit of the holidays this year.
 As big, end-of-year holidays approach, start to increase your asks for donations.
-Take a look at our holiday giving guide for ideas on other ways you can give back to the community this holiday season.
-These stories of kindness are also sure to put you in the holiday spirit.
+Looking for more ideas for ways you can give back to the community, GoFundMe has you covered.

 Are you ready to help feed those in need?